mongodb/docs-compass/source/includes/fact-viewing-favorite-queries.rst

         .. note::

-            Clicking a favorited query card in the :guilabel:`Favorites` list view populates your
+            Clicking a favorited query in the
+            :guilabel:`Favorites` list view populates your
             :guilabel:`Query Bar` with that query.